2025

 Netherlands

 Rianne van de Ven (1971, the Netherlands) is a social entrepreneur specialized in gifted adults.
 After a career in Telecom, ICT, and banking she started her own company as a professional coach in 2007.
 First part time, next to her job at a large Dutch bank, but since 2016 she is fully self-employed and works as an author, speaker, trainer, supervisor, and teacher on the subject of gifted adults.
-She started a second company where she provides professional services for gifted adults in the workplace together with 20 colleagues.
+She started a second company where she provides professional services for gifted adults in the workplace together with 40 colleagues, both employed and freelance.
+She is the author of the book “Giftedness in practice.
+Strengthening personal leadership in gifted adults.

 Nisia Patalan